Find out about best practice for ensuring your outside lighting contributes to our campaign.

 To achieve International Dark Sky Reserve status all those responsible for lighting (local authorities, highway departments, businesses and individual residents) are required to ensure that light pollution (light escaping sideways and upwards) is reduced to a minimum.

 LEDs are now beginning to appear above our streets and main roads in very large numbers.
 Sadly, far too many LEDs are very bright, and their excess light reflects from the ground into the sky.

 The AONB position statements set out its current position on a variety of topics.
 These include light pollution, and the Cranborne Chase and West Wiltshire Downs Area of Outstanding Natural Beauty derives much of its beauty from its qualities of tranquillity, remoteness and cultural heritage.
 Light pollution has the potential to erode and destroy that tranquillity and sense of remoteness.

 It is, therefore, considered appropriate that all artificial external lighting within its borders, or within the setting of the AONB, should be muted, screened, and the minimum required.

 Position Statement 1 - Light Pollution (PDF, 75Kb)

-Position Statement 7a - Recommendations for Dark-Sky compliant lighting on new builds & refurbishments - a Developers' Guide (PDF 500kb)
+Good Practice Note 7a - Recommendations for Dark-Sky compliant lighting on new builds & refurbishments - a Developers' Guide (PDF 500kb)

 Compact LED light directed downwards.
 This and similar types are recommended for domestic, commercial, farmyard and similar uses: preferably with sensors to switch off when not needed.